InfinityBotList/SupportBot/README.md

 ---

 ## About
-This bot is used for sending helpful tips and messages!
+This bot is used for sending helpful tips/messages and managing the staff team and discord server(s)!

 ---